FelixSchladt/OxideWM/README.md

 * animations

 ## Logging
-To change log level, set environment variable RUST_LOG=[error, info, debug, trace].
+To change log level, set environment variable `RUST_LOG=[error, info, debug, trace]`.
-Logs will always be written to /var/log/syslog.
+Logs will always be written to `/var/log/syslog`.
-When project is build without --release flag, the logs are additionally written to stdout and to log/*.log.
+When project is build without `--release` flag, the logs are additionally written to `stdout` and to `log/*.log.